jotaku/Interworks-cloud-assignment/PlaywrightTests/README.md

 - Reliability: With features such as auto-wait for elements to be ready before executing actions, Playwright reduces the chances of flaky tests and improves reliability.

 - Network Interception: Playwright's ability to intercept network requests provides us the capability to test different server responses and error conditions.

+- Iframes: Playwright supports the direct selection of elements within these frames, thereby eliminating the need to switch contexts.
+This simplification of the selection process enhances the readability and maintainability of test scripts.
+Moreover, Playwright's auto-waiting mechanism ensures that the elements within the iframe are fully loaded before any interactions, greatly increasing the reliability of the tests.

+- Tabs: Playwright offers a well-defined API that proficiently manages multiple browser contexts and pages, effectively handling various browser tabs.
+This API facilitates the creation, closure, and switching of tabs in an efficient manner.

 ## License